hyh3898/Hidden-Markov-Models-and-Natural-Language-Processing/README.md

     python statepath.py sentence.hmm example1.obs
     ```

-  To read the HMM from sentence.hmm and observations from example2.obs, and save the optimized version of the HMM in sentence-optimized.hmm:
+  To read the HMM from sentence.hmm and observations from example2.obs, and save the optimized version of the HMM in sentence-optimized.hmm:<br />
     ```
     python optimize.py sentence.hmm example2.obs sentence-optimized.hmm
     ```

-  Each line reports P(O | lambda) for that HMM, e.g,:
+  Each line reports P(O | lambda) for that HMM, e.g,:<br />
     ```
     python recognize.py sentence.hmm example1.obs
     0.027